Hexagon: Serial No. X1655.

 This machine was produced for the Hexagon Sewing Machine Company Ltd sewing machine dealers which had offices at 69 Fleet Street London from about 1916.
 The Company is known to have gone into liquidation in 1924.
 Its chairman was G. H. Emmerson.

 The machine is in excellent condition and although it was missing a slide plate we found those from a Singer 28 fit perfectly.
+Note the Hexagonal decals & embossing to the bright work.
+The centre decal is HSM Co intertwined.
 It came with a manual dated 1919.

-The same machine but with different decals was also sold as the Harris No.5, Collier No.8, Nelson's 61 and for Harrods Ltd as the Harrodia H6.
-From evidence gleened from serial numbers we know over 20,500 machines were produced.
+The same machine but with different decals was also sold as the Harris No.5, Collier No.8, Nelson's 61, The Berkeley, The Morton, and for Harrods Ltd as the Harrodia H6.
+From evidence gleened from serial numbers we know over 33,500 machines were produced.

 General Electric: Serial No. 16980.